4 unique ways to infuse storytelling in marketing

 So many of the articles about storytelling in marketing focus on brand storytelling.
 They often describe the common storytelling techniques that creative teams use to stir up emotion via beautiful advertising videos.
 Have you ever watched video ads released by Nike, or Google, or Airbnb?
 I love that stuff.
 I can’t even help but joyfully tear up every single time I watch Google’s “Reunion” ad.

-Fortunately, the positive and empathy-inducing effects of storytelling can also be experienced (without the tears) when you bring storytelling into your organization.
-Marketers can use storytelling techniques to better understand customers, arm sales teams, get bigger budgets, and even edify a company’s culture.
+Fortunately, the positive and empathy-inducing effects of storytelling can also be experienced (without the tears) when you bring storytelling into your organization, specifically in marketing.
+Storytelling is important in marketing because it helps organizations to:

 One of the most conspicuous places we use storytelling in marketing strategy is in creating customer personas.
 The persona exercise relies on interviewing customers in order to tell accurate and meaningful life stories.
 We build characters and focus on their frustrations and challenges.
 Then, we imagine what our companies can do to help them succeed.
 We want them to be the heroes of their own story.

-According to scientist Dr. Paul Zak, telling emotional and character-driven stories boost the levels of oxytocin in the brain.
-The result is the feeling of empathy…Science!
+According to scientist Dr. Paul Zak, telling emotional and character-driven stories boosts the levels of oxytocin in the brain.
+The result is the feeling of empathy … science!

 To that end, she recommends we use storytelling in marketing team persona work and to create some pretty cool customer-simulation experiences: